Monday, November 4, 2024

 Here is a video to introduce people to Good Shepherd Lutheran Church of Novi.
 Share it as much as you can.

 > A request was made for some kind of pictorial directory which will be helpful for having new and old members become more familiar with each other.
-Our first priority is having someone who will be willing to spearhead the effort.
-We did not place a time table on its completion.
+A few young people have expressed interest in spearheading this effort.
+Stay tuned for details as they become available.

 GOOD SHEPHERD ON YOUTUBE